atomicobject/objection/README.md

 ## Testing

-If you're using [Kiwi](https://github.com/allending/Kiwi) for testing, checkout [MSSpec](https://github.com/mindsnacks/MSSpec) to easily inject mocks into your specs.
+If you're using [Kiwi](https://github.com/allending/Kiwi) for testing, checkout [MSSpec](https://github.com/mindsnacks/MSSpec).
+It provides a convenient way inject mocks into your specs using Objection.

 ## TODO